solutelabs/flutter-boilerplate/README.md

 It can again be replaced with any other services.

 ### Firebase Crashalytics
-Crashalytics that works in Release and Profile Mode.
+Crashalytics setup that works in Release and Profile Mode.

 ### Analytics (Default Firebase)
 Abstract layer for a Custom event logging.
-It has default implementation of Firebase Analytics.
+It has a default implementation of Firebase Analytics.
 It can again be replaced with any other services.

 ### Firebase Performance Monitor
 Firebase performance integration to check App freezing, network latency monitoring.
 (Integrated firebase_performance_interceptor)